QbeRoot/sms-livecol/README.md

-# dolphin-memory-lib
+# sms-livecol
-A Python library for reading and writing the memory of an emulated game in Dolphin.
+A live collision viewer for Super Mario Sunshine running on Dolphin.